Sairyss/domain-driven-hexagon/README.md

 ### Replacing primitives with Value Objects

-Most of the code bases operate on primitive types – `strings`, `numbers` etc. In the Domain Model, this level of abstraction is definitely too low.
+Most of the code bases operate on primitive types – `strings`, `numbers` etc. In the Domain Model, this level of abstraction may be too low.

-Significant business concepts should be expressed using specific types and classes. `Value Objects` can be used instead primitives to avoid [primitives obsession](https://refactoring.guru/smells/primitive-obsession).
+Significant business concepts can be expressed using specific types and classes. `Value Objects` can be used instead primitives to avoid [primitives obsession](https://refactoring.guru/smells/primitive-obsession).
 So, for example, `email` of type `string`:

 ```typescript
 email: string;
 ```

-can be represented as a `Value Object` instead:
+could be represented as a `Value Object` instead:

 ```typescript
 email: Email;